-The known media can be viewed and changed using the Virtual Media Manager tool, which you access by clicking Media on the global Tools menu in VirtualBox Manager.
+The known media can be viewed and changed using the Virtual Media Manager, which you can access from the File menu in the VirtualBox Manager window.

 The known media are conveniently grouped in separate tabs for the supported formats.
 These formats are: